 The HC33 is designed with discrete capacitor delays that filter noise and “hold” the signal according to the adjusted Speed amount.
 This allows the pedal to produce its wonderfully warm yet brilliant analog chorus effect that suits bass guitar so well.

-Use the Blend control to maintain solid low-end energy while allowing the chorus to to also be heard clearly.
+Use the Blend control to maintain solid low-end energy while also allowing the chorus to be heard clearly.

 This true bypass chorus pedal from Hartke is built to last and sounds incredible.
 It’s among the best bass chorus pedals in the world!